 Decide what kind of pain is “manageable” for you, and try to level it down to that point.

 For low pain, it’s a good idea to start with 5–10 mg of CBD per day.
 For medium to high pain, the dosage ranges between 20–100 mg.
+For more convenient usage, you can also consider choosing high potency CBD edibles.

 Why should you go low and slow?